DylanMoriarty/dylanmoriarty.github.io/app/_blog/18-Basketweavers.md

 That said, because anyone can edit it, it's constantly being improved.

-For example, here's an interactive that shows for any given point in DC where the nearest bar is.
+For example, here's an interactive that shows the nearest bar for any given point in DC.

 <div class= "full-bleed">
 	<div id="map-bars" class="mapstyle"></div>